History of Banbury: 1660–1834

-1835 to 1912
+1835–1912

-The Banbury Poor Law Union formed 3 April 1835 and a Workhouse was built in Neithrop.
+The Banbury Poor Law Union formed 3 April 1835 and a workhouse was built in Neithrop.

 In 1836 by the town council took over the running of Banbury and the right to erect gas-works was relinquished in 1833 to the Banbury Gas Light and Coke Company.

 In 1838, the Catholic St John the Evangelist Church was built in Banbury.
 In 1839, the presbytery and chancel was added to it.
 They were designed by Augustus Pugin.
 In 1847, the Sisters of Saint Paul of Chartres were invited to create a community in Banbury, St John's Priory.
 They later moved to St Paul's Convent in Selly Park.

-One of the first acts of the town's newly appointed Paving Commissioners in 1825 was to appoint a committee to report on the condition of the town's streets.
-In 1826 the streets were reportedly paved with official approved Yorkshire flagging stones at a cost of over £3,000, but by 1840 it was noted that, as 'poor quality' stone had been used, the kerb was considered worthless.
-Between 1852 and 1888 the Local Board of Health continued the official supervision of streets, laid out several new roads, and started numbering the houses for identification and postal purposes.
+After the Banbury Improvement Act 1825 (6 Geo.
+4. c. cxxx) created the Banbury Paving Commissioners one of their first acts of was to appoint a committee to report on the condition of the town's streets.
+In 1826 the streets were reportedly paved with officially-approved Yorkshire flagging stones at a cost of over £3,000, but by 1840 it was noted that, as 'poor quality' stone had been used, the kerb was considered worthless.
+Between 1852 and 1888 the Banbury Local Board of Health continued the official supervision of streets, laid out several new roads, and started numbering the houses for identification and postal purposes.

 Living conditions had improved greatly in Victorian times with the removal of several poorly built cottages that were deemed to be only 'hovels' and a reduction in childhood ill health in the early 19th century.
 Many cottages in the district of 'Waterloo', which apparently lay just east of Banbury Bridge to the north of the road, had been transformed after the early 19th century so that by 1841 'Waterloo' was considered one of the better off parts of Grimsbury.
 Banbury was booming, and Grimsbury's principal expansion occurred between 1852 and 1881, when some 500 houses were built, around Middleton Road, Causeway, Merton Street, Duke Street, and North Street.

-In 1889, the hamlets of Grimsbury and Nethercote, Banbury became part of Banbury, before this time they were considered to be part of Warkworth in Northamptonshire, although they were both part of the Banbury (UK Parliament constituency) since 1832.
+In 1889, the hamlets of Grimsbury and Nethercote, Banbury became part of Banbury, before this time they were considered to be part of Warkworth in Northamptonshire, although they were both part of the Banbury parliamentary constituency since 1832.